“Whoever gets the inspection first has the upper hand”

-One of the most frustrating aspects of selling a house is when a problem turns up after the buyer gets a home inspection on your house.
-Good home inspectors will find things that you feel are OK, but will be listed as maintenance items, aged, or in need of repair.
+One of the most frustrating aspects of selling a house is when a problem turns up after the buyer gets a home inspection.
+Good home inspectors will find defects.
+The home inspector may even find things that sellers were not aware of.
 Depending on the severity of the problem it can lead to a new round of negotiations, delay your escrow, or even ruin your sale.
 Regardless of how a home looks, there may be underlying issues that even the most meticulous homeowner doesn’t know about.
-A pre-listing inspection can help you reduce the sheer number of items in a buyer’s inspection that can cause a buyer to walk away.
+A pre-listing inspection can help sellers reduce the sheer number of items in a buyer’s inspection that can cause a buyer to walk away.

 Reduce the chances that a home inspection will derail your sale

 List your house knowing that there won’t be any surprises.
 By getting a list of items that a home inspector might put on a report for the buyer, you can get them fixed on your schedule, and within your budget.
 Once a buyer has obtained quotations from their contractors, it will be hard for you to get those repairs done for less.
 The buyer will think you are trying to “do it on the cheap”.
 Instead, the buyers will ask you for money so they can get it fixed – often at higher prices!